bartdesmet/csharplang/spec/variables.md

 >
 > Use sites of local variables are supported in query expression trees and solely involve accessing captured outer variables (see [Captured outer variables](expressions.md#captured-outer-variables)) because query expression trees can not declare local variables.
 >
 > Declarations of local variables are converted to generalized expression trees as follows.
-Let `name` be an expression of type `string` representing the identifier of the variable, and let `type` be an expression of type `Type` representing the type of the variable, which may have been inferred (for instance, when `var` was used to declare the variable).
+First construct an expression `name` of type `string` by converting the identifier `p` to an expression tree ([Identifiers](lexical-structure.md#identifiers)), and construct an expression `type` of type `Type` representing the type of the variable, which may have been inferred (for instance, when `var` was used to declare the variable).
 If the type of the variable is `dynamic`, the `type` expression will represent `typeof(object)`.
 >
 > Expression tree conversion of a local variable declaration then results in
 >